Lectio Divina: The Sacred Art of Reading the World

 Are you longing for a transformative journey to deeper intimacy with God through an ancient practice?
 Would you like to cultivate a contemplative way of being with scripture and the world?
 Would you like to have a guide supporting you through regular reflections and guided meditation practices?

-- Weekly reflections from Christine Valters Paintner on the practice of lectio divina
+- 6 weekly audio recordings of previously recorded live sessions** from Christine Valters Paintner on the practice of lectio divina

-- Weekly reflections from John Valters Paintner on gospel passages
+- 6 weekly written reflections from John Valters Paintner on gospel passages

 Your Guides for the Journey